dumux/dumux/tutorial/ex2/README.md

 Note: Also use the wrapper class `EffToAbsLaw`.
 It takes care of converting absolute to effective saturations considering residual saturations. `MyMaterialLaw` as other material laws (like Brooks-Corey, VanGenuchten, ...) in DuMuX only deals with effective saturations.

-Verify your changes by recompiling and running the program.
+* Verify your changes by recompiling and running the program.
 You should see a plot of your new function.

-For the next task disable the plotting feature by changing the settings in the input file `exercise2.input`
+For the next task, disable the plotting feature by changing the settings in the input file `exercise2.input`

 ```ini
 [Problem]